Run Frontier-Scale AI

 Expert Offloading Engine

-Run 397B parameter MoE models on a single GPU.
-Only active experts load into VRAM — cold experts live in RAM and SSD, loaded on demand via mmap.
+Run 398B parameter MoE models on consumer GPUs.
+Only active experts load into VRAM - cold experts live in RAM and SSD, with speculative prefetching that hits 81% of the time.

 .lmpack Model Format